 As we’ve written about before, schema, in the context of search marketing, is code markup that’s added to a site to enable search engines to understand the context of data.
 Also known as structured data or markup, schema can be leveraged to improve your chances of gaining search features like rich results or knowledge graph cards.
 In essence, it can make search engines smarter by breaking down the components of a web page and explaining its pieces.

-While there is no conclusive evidence whether structured data affects rankings, there are some indications that rich snippets created using schema may have a better click-through rate.
-For now, it’s highly recommended that dental practices use schema markup when appropriate.
-For more information on structured data, I implore you to check out our previous post on the topic.
+Ultimately, it’s highly recommended that dental practices use schema markup when appropriate.
+For more information on structured data, I advise you to check out our previous post.

 What this boils down to is that overloading your website can only lead to consequences down the line—and working with your development team or agency to simplify your site can only improve its performance.